 There are a number of factors that can influence testosterone levels in men and women.
 Some of these are:

 Studies have shown that obese individuals tend to have lower testosterone levels than those who are a healthy weight.
-This may be because obesity can lead to inflammation, which interferes with normal hormone production (12).
+This may be because obesity can lead to inflammation, which interferes with normal hormone metabolism (12).

 Stress can also have a negative impact on testosterone levels.
 When we are stressed, our bodies produce cortisol – a hormone that can interfere with testosterone production (12).